trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/set-up-environment.md

    ```

    This command uses the default port for the node, but you can change it if you are running the node somewhere else.

+   If you get an error that says "Failed to acquire the protocol version from the node," the node is not ready yet.
+   Wait a few minutes for the node to be ready, run `rm -rf /home/tezos/.tezos-client/config` to remove the configuration file, and try the `config init` command again.

 1. Optional: Hide the network warning message by running this command: